clegault/smartapp.hvac-auto-off/README.md

 # HVAC Auto Off

-Control a thermostat based on open/close sensors
+Control a thermostat based on open/close sensors.

+# Additions in this version

+**clegault - Updated the app to support Ecobee thermostats.